The energy price cap will go down by £1291 from 1st July

 Half-Price Electricity every weekend

-Don’t miss out on some incredible savings with our Half-Price Weekends4, where you can enjoy half-price electricity5 every Saturday and Sunday between 11am and 4pm.
+Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends4, where you can enjoy half-price electricity5 every Saturday and Sunday between 11am and 4pm.

 Unlock My ScottishPower rewards

-Simply sign up today to get your £5 energy credit6 for joining plus your quarterly reward points and you could start saving on your bills.
+Sign up today to get your £5 energy credit6 for joining plus earn quarterly reward points which could help you save on your bills.

 3 more ways you could save on your energy